Skip to main content

 Summary

-• The best qualitative data analysis AI depends on the evidence job: use QDA suites for coding, insight tools for feedback, and Atlas for cited synthesis.
+• Use QDA software for formal coding, insight tools for customer feedback, and Atlas for cited comparisons across chosen sources.

 If the narrower question is how AI changes thematic analysis itself, the thematic analysis AI guide separates method risks, theme verification, and tool categories in more detail.